munin-monitoring/munin/doc/reference/munin.conf.rst

 .. option:: palette <default|old>

    The palette used by :ref:`munin-graph` and :ref:`munin-cgi-graph` to colour the graphs.
-The "default" palete has more colours and better contrast than the "old" palette.
+The "default" palette has more colours and better contrast than the "old" palette.

    Affects: :ref:`munin-graph`